Licensing / Oracle Licensing

 Encouragement by Oracle Sales Reps to Reduce Support Fees

 Oracle sales representatives often encourage customers to switch from full-use licenses to PAH licenses with the promise of reduced support fees.
-This transition may seem financially advantageous in the short term but can carry hidden risks.
+This transition may seem financially advantageous in the short term, but it can carry hidden risks.
 The PAH model’s restrictions might limit software usage flexibility, leading to unexpected compliance costs or operational disruptions.

 Liability of End Customers in PAH Non-compliance